nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 }
 ```

-To get to the actual underlying value, the generator creates a method (which I'll name `Value()` here) that returns the first non-nil pointer:
+To get the actual underlying value, the generator creates a method (which I'll name `Value()` here) that returns the first non-nil pointer:

 ```go
 func (a *Action) Value() any {